Sustainable Development Goals and Performance Measurement in Egypt

 Takaful was accompanied by several conditions to ensure the state’s goodwill will not be abused, such as enrolment of children in schools with a minimum of 80% attendance and mandatory health check-ups – which included immunization and growth monitoring for kids aged 0-5.

-Karama represented an unconditional cash transfer program which promoted social inclusion by supporting the livelihood of the elderly, those with disabilities and orphans.
+Karama represented an unconditional cash transfer program that promoted social inclusion by supporting the livelihood of the elderly, those with disabilities, and orphans.